mark-watson/hy-lisp-python-book/manuscript/kgcreator.md

 {width=70%}
 ![Overview of the Knowledge Graph Creator script](images/kg1.png)

+We will develop two versions of the Knowledge Graph Creator.
+The first generates RDF that uses string values for the object part of generated RDF statements.
+The second implementation attempts to resolve these string values to DBPedia URIs.

-Using only the spaCy NLP library that we used earlier and the built in Hy/Python libraries, this example is implemented in just 58 lines of Hy code that is seen in the following three code listings:
+Using only the spaCy NLP library that we used earlier and the built in Hy/Python libraries, this first example (uses strings a object values) is implemented in just 58 lines of Hy code that is seen in the following three code listings:

 {lang="hylang",linenos=on}